maxtoroq/maxtoroq.github.io/XCST/index.md

 Depending on your scenario, there might be more reasons for choosing XCST over XSLT.

-Why choose XCST over Razor?
+Why choose XCST over "X" template engine (Razor, ASPx…)?
 ---------------------------
-Razor is a great tool for simple tasks, but it breaks down if you want more out of the code you are writing.

 ### Improved modularity

-Razor doesn't support anything beyond a simple layout/content setup.
+Most template engines don't support anything beyond a simple layout/content setup.
 In XCST, you can statically link modules, use import precedence to override templates and functions, import and override pre-compiled modules (called packages), use tunnel parameters to pass data *in the background* without having to rely on global variables, etc. Everything you write in XCST is strongly-typed and super reusable and extensible, in both source and compiled form.

 ### Markup is code

-Razor treats markup as text that outputs unchanged.
 In XCST, elements, attributes and text are compiled to method calls.
 Serialization (the generation of text) occurs at run-time.
 This has several benefits:

 - One source code, multiple outputs (XML, HTML, XHTML, text and JSON)
 - Whitespace control (indentation)